wikimedia/WhoWroteThat/README.md

-After updating the version number in `package.json` and tagging the release in Git, run `grunt` (the default task only) to create a zip file such as `dist/whowrotethat_for_wikipedia-0.2.0.0.zip`.
+After updating the version number in `package.json` and tagging the release in Git, run `grunt` (the default task only) to create a zip file such as `dist/extension_firefox/whowrotethat_for_wikipedia-0.2.0.0.zip`.
 This can be uploaded to the Firefox and Chrome browser stores.

 A second zip file is also produced, containing the source code.
-This is required for submission to the Firefox add-ons store.
+This is required for submission to the Firefox add-ons store (but not for Chrome).

 ## Debugging